 Could you imagine if your head weighed as much as 25% of your body?
 The African Bush Elephant can!

-While the average weight for an African Bush Elephant is eleven tons, the head can weight up to three tons.
+While the average weight for an African Bush Elephant is eleven tons, the head can weigh up to three tons.
 Elephant trunks are heavy, so it makes sense that their heads would be such a large percentage of their total weight.

 The average adult human head weighs between ten and eleven pounds.
 That’s approximately eight percent of their body weight.